tukl-msd/finance.benchmark/doc/Benchmark_v2_Specification.md

 ---

 Depending on their application (single price computation vs. portfolio evaluation, VaR, ...), the performance of product pricers can differ in a wide range, e.g. from a non-optimized single-threaded CPU program up to dedicated high-speed dataflow architectures or huge clusters.
-The benchmark needs to address the complete range, e.g. by providing several complex test batteries with different computational complexity.
+The benchmark seeks to address the complete range, e.g. by providing several complex test batteries with different computational complexity.

-The benchmarks has therefore two levels of input:
+The benchmark has two levels of input:

-- Pricing task: a single pricing problem over an underlying and an option
+- Pricing task: a single pricing problem over a single underlying such as a unit of stock or commodity and an option product that depends upon this underlying.
-- Pricing workload: a set of Pricing Tasks
+- Pricing workload: a set of Pricing Tasks as defined above.

-A given implementation will be applied to a work-load, and will be found to meet a particular accuracy level (whether through design or luck).
-They can then report the performance characteristics for that workload at that accuracy band.
+A use case of the benchmark is that a given implementation will be applied to a workload or option pricing task, and will be found to meet a particular accuracy level (whether through design or luck).
+The performance characteristics of the implementation for that workload or task at that accuracy band would then be reported.

-TODO from Gordon, discuss:
+The parameters provided are derived from ...

-* Considering different data sources might also be an interesting - historical vs stochastic, etc.
+`TODO: specify data sources - whether historical or stochastic`

 Underlyings
 -----------

-The underlying is one of:

-- Black Scholes
+The underlyings are defined in terms of the following models:

+- [Black Scholes] [1]
-- Jump Diffusion (BS)
+- [Black Scholes with Jump Diffusion] [2]
-- Heston
+- [Heston] [3]

+`TODO: More authoratative references needed`

 Ranges of the walk parameters should reflect typical underlyings observed in the market - a good approach